 - Does the same count always equal the same expression?
 Is a count of 10 in sample A equal to a count of 10 in sample B? - Are all counts equally precise?
-Which count is more precise, a 10 or 1000? - Is our sample size large enough to do estimate parameters precisely? - Can we use P < 0.05 as our significance threshold?
-How can we determine a better threshold?
+Which count is more precise: 10 or 1000? - Do we even have a large enough sample size to do robust statistics? - Can we use P < 0.05 as our significance threshold?
+Is there a better significance criterion we can use?

-We'll see how we can embellish the standard linear model described earlier to address all of these problems.
+We'll see how we can solve all of these problems by adding onto the standard linear model described earlier.